Watson-Personal-Assistant/developer/_content/get-started/get-api-key.md

 The Watson Assistant Solutions console is displayed.

 ### Using REST API calls
-To access your instance using REST APIs, include your Watson Assistant Solutions API key as an `api_key` header in your API calls.
+To access your tenant using REST APIs, include your Watson Assistant Solutions API key as an `api_key` header in your API calls.

 **Note**: Your assistant might use other IBM Cloud, Watson or 3rd party services, each with their own API keys.
 You must provision and manage those keys separately.